TLS certificates and trust model

 Deephaven performs hostname verification against the certificate's Subject Alternative Name entries.
 Neither certificate Common Names nor authority overrides are used for Deephaven hostname verification.

-Every certificate Deephaven presents must include SAN entries for the name clients or Deephaven services use to reach that server.
+Every TLS certificate a Deephaven service presents must include SAN entries for the hostnames that clients or Deephaven services use to reach that server.

-Wildcard certificates are allowed, but they weaken isolation and should be used sparingly.
+Wildcard certificates are allowed, but they enable impersonation and should be avoided.

-- the certificate chain is PEM-encoded and includes the leaf certificate followed by any required intermediate certificates;
+- the signing certificate chain used by the server must include the leaf certificate followed by any required intermediate CA certificates;

-Digital Signature; and - the certificate's Extended Key Usage permits
+Digital Signature; and - the leaf certificate's Extended Key Usage permits

 TLS Web Server Authentication.